-This year actress Jona Xiao can be seen in some of the most talked about projects in TV and film.
-She has quickly become known for her ability to bring characters to life in the comedic world, while seamlessly tapping into her range in dramatic projects.
+First-generation Chinese-American actress Jona Xiao has quickly become “one to watch” in the entertainment industry, portraying dynamic characters in some of the most talked-about projects in film and television.
+Jona has solidified her ability to bring characters to life in the comedic world, while seamlessly tapping into her range in dramatic projects.

 Although "Made in China," this feisty actress grew up in the US and came from humble beginnings.
 For the first half of her childhood, she and her family lived in a trailer park in Ithaca, NY before moving to St. Louis, Missouri.